Marathon Training Diet: What To Eat While Training For A Marathon

 Again, simple carbohydrates are best, as foods with fiber, fat, and too much protein will take longer to digest and can cause GI upset while running.

-After a workout, runners should aim to replenish fluids, electrolytes, calories, carbohydrates, and proteins within 30 minutes after cessation of activity.
-Most sports dietitians recommend a carbohydrate to protein macronutrient ratio of 3:1 or 4:1 in this post-run snack.
+After a workout, runners should aim to replenish fluids, electrolytes, calories, carbohydrates, and proteins within 30 minutes of finishing.
+Most sports dietitians recommend a 3:1 or 4:1 carbohydrate-to-protein macronutrient ratio for this post-run snack.

 Examples of good post-run snacks include a smoothie made with Greek yogurt, banana, berries, spinach, and almond milk; yogurt, low-sugar granola, and fruit; multigrain toast with nut butter and sliced apple; or oatmeal and eggs.